cosmos/ibc-go/docs/params/params.md

 ### AllowedClients

-The allowed clients parameter defines an allowlist of client types supported by the chain.
+The allowed clients parameter defines an allow list of client types supported by the chain.
 A client that is not registered on this list will fail upon creation or on genesis validation.
-Note that, since the client type is an arbitrary string, chains they must not register two light clients which return the same value for the `ClientType()` function, otherwise the allowlist check can be bypassed.
-If AllowAllClient wildcard ( `*` ) is set then supported all client type.
+Note that, since the client type is an arbitrary string, chains must not register two light clients which return the same value for the `ClientType()` function, otherwise the allow list check can be bypassed.
+If `AllowAllClients` wildcard (`*`) is set, then all client type are supported.